 Sometimes referred to as utility badges, metal tags are used to help organize and streamline the inspection process.

-Basic information such as company name or meter number is frequently added using a custom nameplate.
-This helps servicers to keep track of which meters they have already serviced, and indicate any repairs that need to be made.
+A custom nameplate adds basic information, such as the company name or meter number.
+This helps servicers keep track of which meters they have already serviced and indicate any repairs that need to be made.

 In some cases, barcodes are added to the nameplates to provide a highly effective method for monitoring the asset.
 With a quick scan, data can be logged and updated to a tracking system.